 Your skin will be red.

 Davie, FL dermatologist Marianna Blyumin-Karasik, MD says it’s totally normal for your skin to be red after you’ve had a microneedling treatment, but the majority of the redness should subside within 24 hours.
 By the next day, skin will look pink, but will normalize in a matter of days.

 However, if a more aggressive treatment was done, the redness may linger for a bit longer.
 “I uses the Infini radio-frequency microneedling device in my office to treat acne scars, fine lines and wrinkles around the eyes, and to lift and firm the skin,” says Seattle dermatologist Jennifer Reichel, MD.
 “Directly after the treatment, skin looks bright red from the heat, with an almost sunburn-like feeling, but it’s not all that bad.”
 Keeping skin hydrated can help take down the redness, too.

-Chicago dermatologist Jordan C. Carqueville, MD says skin will likely feel dehydrated after the treatment and will require intense moisture in order to heal.
-“After the procedure, I recommend applying a hyaluronic acid serum or emollients, such as petrolatum or lanolin ointment for, two to three days.
+Chicago dermatologist Jordan C. Carqueville, MD says skin will likely feel dehydrated after the treatment, and therefore will require intense moisture in order to heal.
+“After the procedure, I recommend applying a hyaluronic acid serum or emollients, such as petrolatum or lanolin ointment, for two to three days.
 After a few days, it is OK to resume regular moisturizers as tolerated.”